mvdnbrk/robin/README.md

 3. Position truss to left/right of booth.
 Ensure overhead clearance; secure fixtures with safety bonds.
 4. Run a dedicated power run to audio and a separate one to lighting where possible to reduce noise.
 5. Use RCD/RCBO protection.
 Keep cables along walls; cross walkways with cable ramps.
+6. Place GS108 switch near the mixer and connect Ethernet to X1850 and SC5000M units (optional laptop to GS108).

 ### 3) Build Audio
 1. Place subs and tops.
 Power off everything.